EUROPEAN DEFENCE AGENCY

 7. APPOINTMENT AND CONDITIONS OF EMPLOYMENT

-The Deputy Director and Head of Unit Airworthiness, Standardisation, Certification will be appointed by the Chief Executive, upon recommendation of the Chairman of the Selection Committee.
+The Deputy Director and Head of Unit Airworthiness, Standardisation, Certification will be appointed by the Chief Executive.

 Recruitment will be as a member of the temporary staff of the Agency for a four-year period (unless a shorter period is mutually agreed between the parties).
 Renewal is possible within the limits set out in the EDA Staff Regulations.
 The successful candidate will be recruited as AD13.

 The pay for this position consists of a basic salary of xxx € supplemented with various allowances, including as applicable expatriation or family allowances.
 The successful candidate will be graded on entry into service according to the length of his/her professional experience.
 Salaries are exempted from national tax, instead an Agency tax at source is paid.
 For further information on working conditions please refer to: